 in, nothing got out.
 Not them . . . and not the other.

 Ben stepped onto the sidewalk.
 The White House grounds were dead.
 The leafless trees reached to a gray sky,

-He kept himself separate from the line of tourists waiting for the tour, from Julia's gullible fan club, braving the
+kept himself separate from the line of tourists waiting for the tour, from Julia's gullible fan club, braving the cold to

 of the White House should be rose-colored.
 Hope, faith, love.
 Julia was destroying the country with such